Ann-Krlv/FastQC/README.md

   * distribution of average read quality score
   * per base sequence content
   * per sequence GC content

-## Start
-To start working with QC-Terror tools please download our package to your computer.
-To run QC-TError tool please type `python main.py` (or use your python3 interpreter) in project directory.

 ## Example
 You can do a test run on the data presented as a *example.fastq*.
 The data was taken from